-Exercise slows muscle wasting from age and heart failureMay 7th, 2012 in Cardiology /
+Exercise slows muscle wasting from age and heart failureMay 7, 2012 in Medicine & Health / Cardiology

 Exercise can counteract muscle breakdown, increase strength and reduce inflammation caused by aging and heart failure, according to new research in Circulation, an American Heart Association journal.

 The benefits for heart failure patients are similar to those for anyone who exercises: there's less muscle-wasting, and their bodies become conditioned to handle more exercise.

 Age of the patients didn't matter, either, researchers found.

 "Many physicians and insurance companies still believe that cardiac rehabilitation does not really help in old age.
 This study clearly falsifies this belief," said Stephan Gielen, M.D., lead co-author and Deputy Director of Cardiology at the University Hospital, Martin-Luther-University of Halle, Germany.

 Between 2005 and 2008, researchers recruited 60 heart-failure patients and 60 healthy volunteers.
 Half of each group was 55 years and younger and the other half, 65 years and older, resulting in an average age difference of 20 years between the groups.
 Half the participants in each age group were randomly assigned to four weeks of supervised aerobic training or no exercise.
 Researchers took muscle biopsies of all participants before and after the intervention.

 In both age groups, four training sessions of 20 minutes of aerobic exercise per day, five days a week plus one 60 minute group exercise session was associated with increased muscle force endurance and oxygen uptake.
 Heart failure patients 55 and under increased their peak oxygen uptake by 25 percent, while those 65 and over increased it by 27 percent.